m-sarabi/ZenNotes/readme.md

 # ZenNotes Extension

-ZenNotes is a Chromium extension that allows you to quickly take notes directly from your browser.
+ZenNotes is a Chromium/firefox extension that allows you to quickly take notes directly from your browser.
 You can save selected text from any webpage as a note, and manage your notes through a simple interface.

 ## Features